claudioandre-br/packages/john-the-ripper/readme.md

 - prince mode available;
 - OpenCL available (GPU driver installation is needed);
 - generic crypt(3) format available;
-- a stable version (John 1.9.0 Jumbo 1) is available for X86_64 and i386;
+- a stable version (John 1.9.0 Jumbo 1):
+  - is available for X86_64 and i386;
+- a development version:
-- a development version is available for X86_64;
+  - is available for X86_64;
 - security feature Address Space Layout Randomisation (ASLR) enabled;
 - security feature Data Execution Prevention (DEP) enabled.

 [*] John the Ripper runs using the best SIMD instructions available on the host it's running on.

-### Running a non-OpenMP build
+### Running a non-OpenMP build on Windows

 In some situations a non-OpenMP build may be faster.
 You can ask to fallback to a non-OpenMP build specifying the value of OMP_NUM_THREADS in the command line.